Filing an Appeal

 How do I file an Appeal?

 An appeal may be filed verbally or in writing, and received by mail, telephone, fax, email, or in person.
-The health plan will acknowledge, in writing, the receipt of the appeal within 72 hours of receiving the appeal.
-An appeal request must be filed within 60 calendar days of the date on the plan’s notice of adverse action to you.
+The health plan will acknowledge, in writing, the receipt of the appeal within five calendar days of receiving the appeal.
+You have 60 calendar days after the date of the health plan's denial letter to ask for an appeal.

 Who can file an Appeal and how are they reviewed?

-A member, the member’s authorized representative or a provider acting on behalf of the member, and with the member’s written consent, may file an appeal either orally or in writing.
+A member, the member’s authorized representative (PDF) or a provider acting on behalf of the member, and with the member’s written consent, may file an appeal either orally or in writing.
 Oral appeals must be confirmed in writing unless the request is for an expedited appeal.
-For standard authorization decisions, the appeal must be filed within 60 calendar days of the date on the Notice of Adverse Action.
-If the member is requesting continuation of services while the appeal is being reviewed, the appeal must be submitted within 10 calendar days of the Notice of Adverse Action.
+For standard authorization decisions, the appeal must be filed within 60 calendar days of the date on the denial letter.
+If a member wants to keep getting previously approved services while we review their appeal, they must file the appeal within 10 calendar days of the date on the member's denial letter.
+If the final decision in the appeal process agrees with our decision, the member may need to pay for services received during the appeal process.

 A member may review the appeal case file and submit additional information to be considered as part of the appeal.
 Appeals will be reviewed by a healthcare professional with appropriate expertise in the subject of the appeal who was not involved in the original denial or determination.